 Please Note: Cardfight!!
 Vanguard is a game that is generally more balanced when it comes to different decks.
 Any cards that make it onto here are here for a very good reason.
+Even more so if the restriction/ban is seen internationally.

 Barcgal holds the distinction of being the first card on the official Banned/Restricted list, and even then, it is only banned for use as a starting Vanguard.
 It's not so much Barcgal itself that is broken, but the fact that it can be used in a unstoppable chain with Flogal and Future Knight, Llew to set up a Turn 2 Blaster Blade with five cards in the Soul, a perfect set-up for Soul Saver Dragon and its Soulblast 5.
 This combo was so potent that it destroyed the Japanese competitive scene at the time, at least in the Senior Division.

 Nubatama would have been worth a complete ban... had the clan been given more than four cards.
 The clan's entire premise is based around forcing the opponent to discard if they have more cards than you do.
-The only problem is that the hand is the primary source of defence.
+The only problem is that the hand is the primary source of defense.
 If this clan had ever been completed, it would have been more difficult to deal with than Barcgal-powered Soul Saver Dragon.

 Eradicator, Dragonic Descendant got slammed onto the Restricted list a mere three months after its release.
 This may have had something to do with almost every professional Japanese player switching to near-identical Eradicator/Dragonic Descendent decks upon release.
 The card itself is absurdly effective, having 11000 Power (making it a good defensive card), and a self-standing ability that gives you two Twin Drives (all but guaranteeing at least one Trigger) and forcing your opponent to guard both attacks.